 Where Observability247 differs

 Built for estates, not just workloads.
-The platform monitors what an IT operation actually owns: workspace endpoints, the core network, the applications on top, and the OT, IoT and physical layer alongside — CCTV, access control and building systems included — one window, no blind spots, with switches and SNMP devices as first-class citizens rather than a separately priced product.
+The platform monitors what an IT operation actually owns: workspace endpoints, the core network, the applications on top, and the OT, IoT and physical layer alongside, CCTV, access control and building systems included, one window, no blind spots, with switches and SNMP devices as first-class citizens rather than a separately priced product.

 Service-desk native.
-Ticket Intelligence (one ticket per real issue), Predict and Prevent (leading indicators before outages) and context-aware prioritisation turn monitoring output into a ranked incident queue — built by service desk engineers, for the people who answer the tickets.
+Event Intelligence (one ticket per real issue), Predict and Prevent (leading indicators before outages) and context-aware prioritisation turn monitoring output into a ranked incident queue, built by service desk engineers, for the people who answer the tickets.
 And for MSPs and telcos, multi-tenancy is native rather than an org-model workaround.

 Pricing compared